 Specify the total number of unduplicated persons that are expected to be served with the requested amount for selected service category.

-45. New Service Category Justification (3000 Characters)
+45. Service Category Justification (3000 Characters)

-For Proposers that are requesting a new service category, provide justification of how the proposed model will increase access to services, reduce racial disparities, and/or improve client health outcomes.
-If not a new service category, indicate by writing N/A.
+Provide justification of how the proposed model will increase access to services, reduce racial disparities, and/or improve client health outcomes.

 46. Access to Service Impacts (3000 Characters)